FlorianZ/tpm2-library/README.md

 # TPM 2.0 ASN.1 Format Reader and Writer

-`tpm2-tpmkey` is a Rust library for parsing and serializing the TPM 2.0 `TpmKey` ASN.1 format.
+`tpm2-tpmkey` is a Rust library for reading and writing TPM 2.0 key ASN.1 files.

 ## Development